humdrum-tools/humdrum-documentation/guide/ch18/index.md

 *-
 ```

-Chords might be classified \-- using words:
+Chords might be classified &mdash; using words:

 ```humdrum
 **chords